Wilsontomass/AstroCycles/README.md

 # AstroCycles
-A tool for analysing lightcurve data from distant stars, with a focus on detecting and analysing periodicity
+A tool for analysing lightcurve data from distant stars, with a focus on detecting and analysing periodicity.

+I wrote this when I was 18 and terrible at python don't @ me

 Written by Tomass Wilson in python 3.6